-Colorado School of Mines is accredited through the doctoral degree by the Higher Learning Commission and is a member of the North Central Association.
+Colorado School of Mines is accredited through the doctoral degree by the Higher Learning Commission of the North Central Association, 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602-2504 - telephone (312) 263-0456.

 The Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone (410) 347-7700, accredits undergraduate degree programs in Chemical Engineering, Engineering, Engineering Physics, Geological Engineering, Geophysical Engineering, Metallurgical and Materials Engineering, Mining Engineering and Petroleum Engineering.
 The American Chemical Society has approved the degree program in the Department of Chemistry and Geochemistry.